-In summer 2017, the City of Carlsbad implemented a pilot program to provide lifeguards and increased law enforcement services on the stretch of beach from Oak Avenue to the city’s northern border with Oceanside.
+In January 2018, the Carlsbad City Council directed city staff to move forward with a program to provide lifeguards on the stretch of beach from Oak Avenue to the city’s northern border with Oceanside.
 Unlike the rest of the beach in Carlsbad, this area is not managed by State Parks Department and therefore has limited services.
-Read more about the plan.

 The Carlsbad police and fire chiefs and members of the public have reported safety concerns along the northernmost stretch of beach in Carlsbad.

 The Carlsbad City Council asked staff to develop a plan to provide lifeguard and increased law enforcement services in this area, which is not part of the State Parks system.

 A pilot program ran from Memorial Day to Labor Day 2017.

 Why Weren't There Lifeguards Before?